slarrozejar/benchmarks/program/dotLabel/README.md

     where:
-        graph must be a graphviz graph with dot format see -h to get help on the options reads from standard input if no graph is provided.
+        graph must be a graphviz graph with dot format see -h to get help on the options reads from standard input if graph specified by "-".

 The options can be used more than once in a line tool and the values considered will be the values of the original graph given as parameter.